 4. Get Feedback

 Feedback from your client base is important because it allows you to understand the types of people eating at your restaurant.
-Feedback can be conducted via survey either in store or online.
+Feedback can be conducted via survey either in-store or online.

-Most businesses use online surveys, as many people do not tend to spend time taking a survey in store unless they are particularly impressed.
+Most businesses use online surveys, as many people do not tend to spend time taking a survey in-store unless they are particularly impressed.
 The most effective way to get customer feedback and learn more about your client base is to get people to follow you.

-This can take time, and is properly established by following the steps above.
+This can take time and is properly established by following the steps above.
 Once you can set dates for social media post releases, you can ask your customers to follow you on social media.
 A great social media ad campaign will have people wanting to follow.
-The most effective way to do this is create a reward system, mentioned as our next step!
+The most effective way to do this is to create a reward system, mentioned as our next step!